Jeane Dixon: Career

 In 1967, Dixon was called by Webb and Etoila Hunter in Decatur, Alabama, who were searching for their 34-year-old missing daughter, Mary Faye Hunter.
 Dixon told the family that Mary Faye was okay; however, Mary Faye was found dead several months after her disappearance.
-On June 5, 1968, Dixon was at the Ambassador Hotel in Los Angeles, California to give a speech.
+On June 5, 1968, Dixon was at the Ambassador Hotel in Los Angeles, California, to give a speech.
 She was walking to the room she would be speaking at when she passed through the kitchen.
-That was when she suddenly stopped and blurted out loud, “This is the place where Robert Kennedy will be shot.
-I can see him being carried out with blood on his face.”
+That was when she suddenly stopped and purportedly blurted out loud, "This is the place where Robert Kennedy will be shot.
+I can see him being carried out with blood on his face."
 Later that day, her prediction was right.
 In 1969, she was asked to find Dennis Lloyd Martin, a six-year-old boy who had gone missing in the Great Smoky Mountains National Park in Tennessee.
 She failed to do so.

 Richard Nixon followed Dixon's writing through his secretary, Rose Mary Woods, and met with Dixon in the Oval Office in 1971.
 The following year, her prediction of terrorist attacks in the United States in the wake of the Munich massacre spurred Nixon to create a cabinet committee on counterterrorism.
 She was one of several astrologers who gave advice to Nancy Reagan.

-Dixon predicted that before the end of the 20th century, a pope would suffer bodily harm while another would be assassinated.
+Dixon predicted that before the end of the 20th century, a pope would suffer bodily harm, while another would be assassinated.
 These would purportedly correspond with the attempted assassination of Pope John Paul II, and allegations of assassination of Pope John Paul I. She also stated that dissatisfied cardinals would replace a serving pope, which may have referred to John Paul I.